linuxboot/heads-wiki/Development/Porting.md

 modules/coreboot:
 ---
 coreboot fork that will be used should be added under `heads/modules/coreboot`.
 This will be the version you reference from the board config files.
 You should aim for building the board with an existing coreboot version, usually the main version that most boards use.
 If you need a different coreboot version, consider patching an existing version without breaking any other boards depending on it, of course.
 However, if you need to add a new coreboot fork, it should be done here.
 This is not ideal and not recommended, as there are already 2 different coreboot forks.
 It often leads to maintenance and resources burden.

+binary blobs:
+---
+Check the coreboot configuration for the ported board.
+This will indicate which binary blobs are required and where they are expected to be located.
+Heads expects architecture-/board-specific scripts under `blobs/*` which do the magic, called by the main makefile that handles everything in Heads.
+These scripts must create reproducible binary blobs when invoked.
+The blobs should be placed in the `blobs/NEW_BOARD/`.
+Make sure the coreboot config file references the correct path for each blob and the blobs are added to `.gitignore` so that they are not accidentally committed to git.
+Generally,  three binary blobs are required: Management Engine (ME), Intel Flash Descriptor Region (IFD), and Gigabit Ethernet (GBE).
+The IFD and GBE can be extracted from a donor board using coreboot’s ifdtool.
+For more details, refer to the [upstream documentation](https://doc.coreboot.org/util/ifdtool/layout.html).
+On some boards it may be necessary to provide more blobs to coreboot, for instance an MRC blob for RAM initialization if coreboot cannot distribute the blob itself for legal reasons.

+Please note, if the ME is neutered, the IFD, coreboot CBFS region, and ME neutering space should be adjusted accordingly.
+Rationale: the ME region defined under IFD must fit.
+With the IFD ME region reduced, the BIOS region can grow with the freed ME space.
+With the BIOS region augmented, the CBFS region of the coreboot configuration must be increased to fit the ["maximized" space](https://osresearch.net/Prerequisites#legacy-vs-maximized-boards).

+Please note the GBE MAC address should be forged to: `00:DE:AD:C0:FF:EE MAC`.
+It can be done with [nvmutil](https://libreboot.org/docs/install/nvmutil.html).
+Due to licensing restrictions, the ME firmware cannot be uploaded to the GitHub.
+However, scripts can be used to build it locally and within CircleCI (a gray area legally, but still possible).
+GBE and IFD blobs can be uploaded directly to GitHub.
+Please explain how they were obtained in the commit message.
+* Note: When calling scripts in Nix-based environments, Python must be invoked explicitly, as Nix does not allow executing Python scripts directly from files.
+One can use last clean example for t480: `python ./finalimage.py` will work and just `./finalimage.py` will not work.
+The blobs folder should have a script.sh which handles downloading, deactivating ME etc. It should also contain a README.md file briefly explaining the process.
+Hashes of the blobs should be stored either in `README.md` or in `hashes.txt file`.
+Furthermore, the script must ensure the integrity of the blobs it produced by comparing a SHA256 hash.

+NEW_BOARD.mk:
+---
+Create a new `heads/targets/NEW_BOARD.mk` file which deals with calling blobs/script.sh*, download and extraction, and placing the blobs in correct location.
+This will be used by the main makefile and defines the board specific targets and dependencies, such as the binary blobs.
+For additional details, please see [Makefiles]({{ site.baseurl }}/Development/make-details.md).

 board.config:
 ---